-$$Q{cond-z} = -k \Delta T/\Delta z$$
+$$Q{\text{cond-z}} = -k \Delta T / \Delta z$$

-The parameter k, the thermal conductivity (W/m $^{\circ}$ C), is a material constant, which ranges between 1 and 5 W/m $^{\circ}$ C, with the low values usually associated with sedimentary formations and the higher for crystalline rocks.
+The parameter k, the thermal conductivity (W/m°C), is a material constant, which ranges between 1 and 5 W/m°C, with the low values usually associated with sedimentary formations and the higher for crystalline rocks.
 The thermal gradient, $\Delta T/\Delta z$, gives information on the increase of temperature with depth, and its distribution can be important information for understanding and delineation of the geothermal resource, both on a regional scale and local scale.
-If the conductive hear transfer, Q, is 80-100 mW/m2 or higher, it may indicate geothermal conditions in the subsurface.
-For convection, a distinction made between convection, which is driven by density gradients in the fluid (due to a difference in temperature), and thus the heat is transferred, while forced convection is driven by an external pressure gradient, such as hydrostatic head.
-Convection is a much more powerful way of transmitting heat, but relies on the permeability of the rocks. temperature geothermal systems are based on the free convection of the geothermal fluids, while geothermal systems in basins sedimentary are based conductive heat flow.
+If the conductive hear transfer, Q, is 80-100 mW/m^2 or higher, it may indicate geothermal conditions in the subsurface.
+For convection, a distinction made between free is convection, which is driven by density gradients in the fluid (due to a difference in temperature), and thus the heat is transferred, while forced convection is driven by an external pressure gradient, such as hydrostatic head.
+Convection is a much more powerful way of transmitting heat, but relies on the permeability of the rocks.
+Hightemperature geothermal systems are based on the free convection of the geothermal fluids, while geothermal systems in basins sedimentary are based on heat conductive flow.
 However. geothermal systems are often of a mixed type.